Neuroscience Services at Winthrop-University Hospital

 Attention Disorders & Learning Disabilities

-Pediatric neurologists function as part of a multidisciplinary team that provides comprehensive evaluation and diagnosis of children with learning disabilities and attention disorders, including Attention Deficit Hyperactivity Disorder (ADHD).
+Pediatric neurologists function as part of a multidisciplinary team that provides comprehensive evaluation and diagnosis of children with learning disabilities and attention disorders, including Attention Deficit Hyperactivity Disorder (A)ADHD.

 A team approach is emphasized, with close collaboration between pediatric neurologists, teachers and school personnel, behavioral psychologists, and, of course, the family.
 Recommendations might include counseling, educational assistance, psychological support and medication, when appropriate.
 The ultimate goal is to enable the child to achieve his or her fullest potential.